aweary/gradient-animation.scss/README.md

 __$duration:__ The total animation time in seconds, e.g., 40s.
 I recommend 30s+ for a smooth gradient.

 __$colors:__ This is a list of colors you'd like to include in the animation.
 Pass the list inside parantheses.
+There is no hard set limit to the number of colors that can be set, but I'd recommend keeping it between 2 and 6.

 Example
 ========================